aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Downsides**

 * **Cold starts**.
-Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html).
+Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
 Always load test to pragmatically balance between your customer experience and development cognitive load.
 * **Granular security permissions**.
 The micro function approach enables you to use fine-grained permissions, separate external dependencies & code signing at the function level.
+Conversely, you could have multiple functions while duplicating the final code artifact in a monolithic approach.
 Regardless, least privilege can be applied to either approaches.
 * **Higher risk per deployment**.
 A bad deployment can cause the entire service to stop working while a micro function will limit its blast radius.
 You can minimize risks by ensuring modules are tested in isolation, use multiple environments in your CI/CD pipeline, and optionally use linear/canary deployments to trade lead time for safety.

 #### Micro function

 ![Micro function sample](./../../media/micro-function.png)

-!!!
-TODO "rewrite this section"

-!!! tip "TL;DR. Balance your latency requirements, cognitive overload, least privilege, and operational overhead to decide between one, few, or many single purpose functions."

-Route splitting feature helps accommodate customers familiar with popular frameworks and practices found in the Python community.

-It can help better organize your code and reason

-This can also quickly lead to discussions whether it facilitates a monolithic vs single-purpose function.
-To this end, these are common trade-offs you'll encounter as you grow your Serverless service, specifically synchronous functions.

-**Least privilege**.
-Start with a monolithic function, then split them as their data access & boundaries become clearer.
-Treat Lambda functions as separate logical resources to more easily scope permissions.

-**Package size**.
-Consider Lambda Layers for third-party dependencies and service-level shared code.
-Treat third-party dependencies as dev dependencies, and Lambda Layers as a mechanism to speed up build and deployments.
+A micro function means that your final code artifact will be different to each function deployed.
+This is generally the approach to start if you're looking for fine-grain control and/or high load on certain parts of your service.

+**Benefits**

+* **Granular scaling**.
+A micro function can benefit from the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"} to scale differently depending on each part of your application.
+Concurrency controls and provisioned concurrency can also be used at a granular level for capacity management.
+* **Discoverability**.
+Micro functions are easier do visualize when using distributed tracing.
+Their automated architectures can be self-explanatory if each function is named to the purpose it serves from a business context.
+* **Package size**.
+An independent function can be significant smaller (KB vs MB) depending on external dependencies it require to perform its purpose.
+Conversely, a monolithic approach can benefit from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html){target="_blank"} to optimize builds for external dependencies.

+**Downsides**

+* **Upfront investment**.
+Python ecosystem doesn't use a bundler.
+This means you need a custom build tooling to ensure each function only has what it needs.
+External dependencies using C extensions must be built using [Amazon Linux runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"} for Lambda runtime compatibility reasons.
+* **Harder to share code**.
+Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
+Equally, if shared code isn't a library, you need your building tool to coordinate copying them over to each code artifact prior to deployment.
+This leads to additional IDE, your preferred terminal and Python settings to ensure code is discoverable, testable, and that linters understand them.
+* **Slower safe deployments**.
+Safe deployments of multiple functions require coordination, by default AWS CodeDeploy deploys and verifies each function sequentially.
+This can increase lead time substantially (minutes to hours) depending on the number of functions and the deployment strategy you choose.
+You can mitigate it by enabling safe deployments in selected environments - pre-prod, prod - and carefully analyzing the risk profile of a deployment.
+In either approaches, automated testing and operational reviews are essential to stability.

 ## Testing your code